CreateIntelligens/open-notebook/docs/getting-started/quick-start.md

 **Still not working?** See the [complete troubleshooting guide](../troubleshooting/quick-fixes.md).

 ### API Key Errors
-- Double-check your API key in `docker.env`
+- Double-check your API key in `.env`
 - Ensure you have credits in your OpenAI account
 - Verify no extra spaces around the key
 - Key should start with `sk-`